Skip to main content

 Hanukkah

-In 2024, Hanukkah the Jewish festival of lights will begin at sunset on 25th December to the 2nd January.
+In 2025, Hanukkah the jewish festival of lights will begin at sunset on 14th of December to 22nd of January.
 During this time, Jewish families will typically light the menorah (a nine-branched candelabra) and eat fried foods like latkes and sufganiyot.

 To celebrate the miracle of the oil that allowed the Maccabees to keep a single flame burning for eight days.
 Play dreidel (a spinning top game), exchange gifts, and sing traditional songs like “Rock of Ages.”